iuchavez/327-DFS/README.md

 # 327-DFS
 The goal for this project is to develop a MapReduce framework of our Chord distributed file system.

-# Functions Working
+# Functions Complete
 All DFS functions, including runMapReduce

 All initial Chord functions

 map/reduce functions in Mapper

-reduceContext in Chord

 emitMap/emitReduce in Chord

-# Functions Not Working
+# Functions Incomplete
+reduceContext in Chord - does not sort lines in paage

 mapContext in Chord - cannot parse InputStream object correctly